DavidFirth/qvcalc/README.md

 summary of the variance-covariance matrix for parameters in a statistical model.

-For more details, see the references below and the web page at http://warwick.ac.uk/qvcalc (which gives information also about an online calculator for those who do not use *R*.
+For more details, see the references below and the web page at http://warwick.ac.uk/qvcalc (which gives information also about an online calculator implemented in javascript, for those who do not use *R*).

 ## References